Science at Year 10

 Due to overlap in content, 10 Chemistry cannot be taken with 10 Environmental Science.

-Either 10 Genetics & Evolution or 10 Forensic Science is a pathway for VCE Biology but can also be followed by VCE Unit 1 & 2 AgHort or Psychology or Unit 3&4 Environmental Science.
+Studying either Genetics & Evolution or Forensic Science provides a good introduction for VCE Biology but these subjects also be followed by VCE Unit 1 & 2 AgHort or Psychology or Unit 3 & 4 Environmental Science.

 Genetics and Evolution